Organizing resources

 What are the best use cases for Stacks?

-Stacks are designed to simplify and scale Terraform workflows that become complex or repetitive using traditional workspaces and modules.
-They are particularly well suited to:
+Stacks simplifies and scales Terraform workflows that would otherwise become complex or repetitive using traditional workspaces and modules.
+They are well suited to:

 Complex, modular infrastructure

-Infrastructure that is too large to manage as a single Terraform configuration or that cannot be planned in a single operation benefits from the component-based structure and partial plan behavior of Stacks.
+Infrastructure that is too large to manage as a single Terraform configuration or that you cannot plan in a single operation benefits from the component-based structure and partial plan behavior of Stacks.

 Infrastructure repeated across contexts

-Stacks make it easy to repeat a consistent configuration across multiple environments, regions, or provider instances, with the flexibility to manage and approve each instance independently.
+Stacks allows repeatable and consistent configurations across multiple environments, regions, or provider instances, with the flexibility to manage and approve each instance independently.

 Common patterns and use cases